cloudblue/connect-eaas-core/docs/migration_guide.md

 ...
 ```

-In version 2 it must depend on the `connect-eaas-core` library:
+In version 2, it depends on the `connect-eaas-core` library:

 ``` toml title="EaaS SDK v2" hl_lines="4"
 ...